osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ## Related roles and identities

-In addition to the roles you can assign in Communities, be aware of the following related identities and OCS roles:
+In addition to the roles you can assign in Communities, be aware of the following related roles and identities:

 ### Tenant Administrator